Top 10 Aretha Franklin Songs Of All Time

 3. “Chain of Fools” (1967)

 This song peaked at No. 2 on the Billboard Hot 100 charts and features unforgettable vocals by Aretha and her backing group The Sweet Inspirations.
-Aretha revised the lyrics into a song about a woman who realizes she is just of her lover’s many women and continues to stay despite her broken heart.
+Aretha revised the lyrics into a song about a woman who realizes she is just one of her lover’s many women and continues to stay despite her broken heart.
 Originally written by Don Covay for Otis Redding, Aretha worked her magic, earning the singer another Grammy.

 4. “I Say A Little Prayer” (1968)